 I recommend that you play as the same character as them, on 3 stock matches with Learning On, for as long as it takes to hit level 50.
 Be sure that you play against them on the stages that you think they’ll end up playing on, as well.
-That’ll end up being about two hours total, so if you absolutely have to cut ninety minutes from your training time then you’re better off going with the first method.
-I prefer the two-hour method because it’s much easier to train an amiibo before they have the stat boots from leveling up, and they seem more receptive to training when they’re still at a lower level.
+I prefer this method because it’s much easier to train an amiibo before they have the stat boots from leveling up, and they seem more receptive to training when they’re still at a lower level.

 No matter what, keep in mind that amiibo don’t have full access to their stats or AI until they hit level 50.
 Levels serve no purpose besides determining what built-in amiibo boosts they get, and if their AI can operate as a post-level 50 AI.

 This is where you’ll need either a Powersaves for Amiibo, or an Android phone.
 I have a basic guide for these here that covers Powersaves and Tagmo.
 If you need to install Tagmo, I have a guide here.
 If you want a Powersaves for Amiibo, you’ll have to buy one and set it up on your computer.
 There’s a good video guide on installing it at this link.

 Through either of these methods, you’ll want to capture the bin file of your amiibo so you can send it to a tournament.
 If you need to find a tournament, you can usually find a few going on at the USAC Discord server.

 Most tournaments ask that you email your amiibo bin files to them, so name your files something recognizable.
 I recommend naming them Trainerhandle-amiibocharacter, so you would have amiibodoctor-ganondorf if I were to submit a file to your tournament.
 This makes things much easier for the Tournament Organizer who has to deal with dozens of bin files each with their own unique name.